G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

 To create an SSH key from your personal account, follow the steps below.

 1\.
-In the Gcore Cloud control panel, go to SSH Keys.
+In the Gcore Customer Portal, go to SSH Keys.

 2\.
 Click Autogenerate SSH key.